The idea for this article came to me as I was reading the original book on

-The framework I have laid down for reading a book in 2022 is not just for intelligent reading but also for the time and cost-effective ways of reading for the highest RoA possible.
+The framework I have laid down for reading a book in 2022 is not just for intelligent reading but also for Time- and cost-effective reading that achieves the highest RoA possible.

 Blinkist -> Kindle -> Audible -> Paperback.

-The workflow may change depending on the desired level of understanding from the book based on the 4 Levels of Reading from the Original Book.
+The workflow may change depending on the desired level of understanding of the book based on the 4 Levels of Reading from the Original Book.

-- Start with reading the comments, Good, Bad and The ugly all.
-Form an Objective Opinion based on that.
+- Start by reading the comments- the Good, the Bad, and The Ugly- and form an Objective Opinion based on that.

 - Create a map or structure of the book, and understand how the ideas or the topic are organized.

-- Read the Foreward, Preface, Introduction, Prologue, and epilogue of the book.
+- Read the book's Foreward, Preface, Introduction, Prologue, and Epilogue.